thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 <h1 class="center"><span>Conclusions</span></h1>

-What did I find?
+It turns out some domains have very strong similarities in how people approach datasets, while in others there's no clear patterns.

-For **Structured Data** competitions, EDAs tended to tread similar ground.
-For instance, EDAs in the [Titanic competition](https://www.kaggle.com/c/titanic) were almost identical in their selections of columns, and in what order to study them.
-However, they showed more diversity in their choices of features to engineer along with the visualizations they used to examine the data.
+For **Structured Data** competitions, data analyses tend to look for correlations between the target variable and other columns, and spend significant amounts of time visualizing correlations or ranking correlations.
+For smaller datasets there's only so many columns you can examine this way; for instance, analyses in the [Titanic competition](https://www.kaggle.com/c/titanic) were almost identical in both which columns they look at, and in what order they studied them.
+However, different coders used very different visualization methods, and it seems like there's more divergence when it comes to picking which features to engineer.

 **Natural Language** datasets share similarities across EDAs in how the authors process and manipulate the text, but there's more variability in the features the authors choose to engineer, as well as differing conclusions drawn from those analyses.